ehmatthes/django-simple-deploy/docs/design_docs/strengths_limitations.md

 If `django-simple-deploy` matures and gains a reputation for incorporating the feedback of the more experienced Django developers in the community, I could see platforms starting to incorporate the configuration steps that `simple_deploy` uses back into their own recommended best practices.
 This does not strike me as doing platforms' work for them; it seems to be an appropriate flow of information and experience between our community and platform hosts.

+### There's no pressure to simplify the configuration for people

+When we're writing a deployment tutorial, whether we're the platform host, an author, or a resource creator, we're often tempted to simplify the process.
+Every step we ask the user to take is a chance they'll make a typo or get off track somehow.
+So we're constantly balancing between supporting a well-architected deployment, and not making too many changes to the project.

+By automating all of the initial configuration, we can make any choices we want that support a good deployment.
+We can add as many config files as we want, set as many environment variables as needed, and run any followup commands we want.
+We are not limited to the bare-minimum "Getting Started" steps that you see in many platforms' onboarding docs.
+One simple example: we can generate heavily-commented config files, which are longer than a platform would want to present in an onboarding doc.

 ## Limitations

 ### Does not work for complex projects.